This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 5. A subtle point of difference for the companies

 Now that we know, the 9/80 work schedule is still in its nascent stage of flourishment, so companies can use the feature to lure more talented employees towards their workspace.

 Every potential job candidate looks for satisfaction as they enter their profession, and this 9/80 work plan can attract them.
 That’s how you can create a point of difference with your rivals in the heat of the competition.

 6. Proper Work-life balance is ensured

 Family comes first, whether you are the general manager or an operation-level employee.
-A proper work-life balance is like a golden deer for any employee because most of them are unable or unwilling to eliminate the complexity from workload management processes.
+A proper work-life balance is like a golden deer for any employee because most of them are unable or unwilling to eliminate the complexity of workload management processes.

 Corporate workers are tired of running after it, and chasing it down can be considered lifetime glory.
 Not many people in the world are blessed with a high balance between their occupation and family life.